mdechiaro/vctools/README.md

 vctools
 ======

-version: 0.1.4

 This is a Python module using pyVmomi which aims to simplify command-line operations inside vCenter for Linux sysadmins.
 The current state of this project is beta, and so far it can do the following:

-  - Build a new VM using a yaml config
+  - Completely automate a new VM creation from start to finish.
+This includes a boot ISO if your environment is not DHCP.
+  - Reconfigure hardware like networks, disks, CPU, and memory
-  - Query various information useful for building new VMs, such as datastores, networks, folders.
+  - Query various information on VMs
-  - Upload local ISOs to remote datastores
+  - Upload ISOs to remote datastores, and mount and unmount them on VMs.
-  - Mount and Unmount ISOs

 Dependencies:
   - Python 2.6+